jerefrer/tibetan-to-phonetics-app/README.md

 * Joe B. Wilson and everybody involved in publishing *Translating Tibetan from Buddhism* which is equally great.
 * Tony Duff and friends for producing all these beautiful Tibetan fonts.
-* Everybody involved in building an maintaining Vue.js, jQuery, SemanticUI, Sugar.js, Underscore.js, DevDocs, Zeal and Google Chrome for making web development so easy and enjoyable.
+* Everybody involved in building an maintaining Vue.js, SemanticUI, FontAwesome, SublimeText, jQuery, Sugar.js, Underscore.js, DevDocs, Zeal and Google Chrome for making web development so easy and enjoyable.

 Through the virtue coming from this work, may all beings human and otherwise reach absolute freedom.